honeycombio/honeycomb-opentelemetry-java/README.md

 [![CircleCI](https://circleci.com/gh/honeycombio/honeycomb-opentelemetry-java.svg?style=shield&circle-token=e2f4c30919ecbdbfb095415a6f4114a03dc491a0)](https://circleci.com/gh/honeycombio/honeycomb-opentelemetry-java)

-This is a library for using OpenTelemetry Java with Honeycomb.
-It makes it easy to get started.

-**STATUS: this library is not GA, yet.** You're welcome to try it, and let us know your feedback!
+**STATUS: this library is BETA.** You're welcome to try it, and let us know your feedback!

+This is Honeycomb's distribution of OpenTelemetry for Java.
+It makes getting started with OpenTelemetry and Honeycomb easier!

+## Why would I want to use this?

+- Streamlined configuration for sending data to Honeycomb!
+- Easy interop with existing instrumentation with OpenTelemetry!
+- Deterministic sampling!
+- Multi-span attributes!

+## Getting Started

+If you are looking for an all-in-one, easy-to-install auto-instrumentation for your Java application, you'll want to use the `honeycomb-opentelemetry-javaagent`.
+See the [Agent Usage](#agent-usage) section for setup.
+You can enrich your application's auto-instrumented telemetry by adding [custom instrumentation](#enrich-the-auto-instrumented-data) to your application code.

+If you want start first with manually instrumenting your application and are not interested in auto-instrumentation, you'll want to use the Honeycomb OpenTelemetry SDK.
+See the [SDK Usage](#sdk-usage) section for details.

 ## Agent Usage